What is a central heating inhibitor and do you need it?

 What is the right amount of Central Heating Inhibitor to use?

-To ensure that the inhibitor is able to be pumped around, you need to use the entire bottle.
-It is typically about one liter.
+To ensure that the inhibitor can be pumped around, you need to use the entire bottle.
+It is typically about one litre.
 However, it all depends on how concentrated the inhibitor is and how many radiators are used.
-To ensure you use the correct amount, we recommend that you always read the instructions on the back of your inhibitor bottle.

 Is it possible to add too much inhibitor?